 found at higher amounts in ankylosing spondylitis patients.
 Nanocurcumin

-is evolving as a new way to contain
+is evolving as a new approach to contain

 the T-helper 17 cells as it is an anti-inflammatory compound described as